Stop Making Decisions of Someone Who Deserves Less.

 3. I’m adding more variety to my workout.
 Our muscles become accustomed to our routines, and thus they can become less challenging over time.
 By changing up our workout variables (like base of stability, rest time durations, sequencing, intervals in cardio training, exercise type, etc.), we can keep our workouts challenging.

 4. I’m using sea salt instead of table salt.
 It’s a small step, but equal measurements of sea salt actually have less sodium than table salt because the larger crystals take up more room.
 There is more air space with sea salt, so it’s an easy way to cut sodium without sacrificing flavor.
+Having said that, sea and table salt contain equal percentages of sodium by weight - and neither is healthy.
+Most of us get way too much salt to begin with.

 5. I’m buying more frozen vegetables.
 And hopefully eating them, too.
 Flash frozen vegetables are a great addition to anyone’s diet.
 They are healthy, easy to prepare and super convenient.